Open Tee Bioscope

 Open Tee Bioscope is a 2015 Bengali language Indian coming-of-age comedy-drama film released on 15 January 2015, directed by director Anindya Chatterjee, who is the well known vocalist of the band Chandrabindu.
 The film is a coming of age story of an adolescent boy and his friends.

 Plot

-The film steers through comedy, drama, and emotions of the middle class community of 1990's Kolkata, and carefully captures the essence of North Kolkata, and the quintessential spirit of North Kolkata's para football.
+The film steers through comedy, drama, and emotions of the middle class community of 1990's Kolkata, capturing the essence of North Kolkata and its para football.

 Music

 The soundtrack is composed by Upal Sengupta.
 The song "Bondhu chol" and the Cycle Theme are composed by guest music director Shantanu Moitra.